django-cms/django-cms/docs/getting_started/plugin_reference.rst

 Displays a map of an address on your page.

+Both address and coordinates are supported to center the map; zoom level and route planner can be set when adding/editing plugin in the admin.

+.. versionadded:: 2.3.2
+    width/height parameter has been added, so it's no longer required to set plugin container size in CSS or template.

+.. versionchanged:: 2.3.2
+    Zoom level is set via a select field which ensure only legal values are used.

+.. note:: Due to the above change, `level` field is now marked as `NOT NULL`,
+    and a datamigration has been introduced to modify existing googlemap plugin instance to set the default value if `level` if is `NULL`.

 For installation be sure you have the following in the :setting:`django:INSTALLED_APPS` setting in your project's ``settings.py`` file::